captainhorsepower/build-opencv/README.md

 Python API is generated from this `include` files with `CV_WRAP` and `CV_EXPORTS_W` macrosses.
 (but some stuff like `cv2.xfeatures2d.SURF_create` I just can't understand)

+---

+Discorvering and using python API is a nightmare :)))

+You need to find appropriate module, then cpp function in it.
+Then find how it maps to python (not always obviously and directly).
+And in most cases still google how to actually use it, as docs and python help are empty...

+Maybe I just need to build docs?